CNAG-Biomedical-Informatics/convert-pheno/README.md

 ## Non containerized

-The script runs on command-line Linux (tested on Debian-based distribution).
+The script runs on command-line Linux and it has been tested on Debian/RedHat based distributions (only showing commands for Debian's).
 Perl 5 is installed by default on Linux, but we will install a few CPAN modules with `cpanminus`.

 First we install cpanminus (with sudo privileges):